Using the DMF Recorder Node

 - DMF Controller Password: Provide the password for authentication.

-- Stenographer Query Filter: The query filter can be used to filter the query results to look for specific packets.
+- Stenographer Query Filter: Use the query filter to filter the query results to look for specific packets.
 For example, to search for packets with a source IP address of 10.0.0.145 in the last 10 minutes, use the following filter:

 after 10m ago and src host 10.0.0.145